BirdeeHub/make_minesweeper_tutorial/app/README.md

 This folder contains the compile and package scripts in packaged installs.

-Application source code is in src folder.
+Application source code is in src/MySweep folder.

+Icons are in src/Icons folder.

-minesweeper_linux_dist.zip creation script, and associated install scripts in LinuxInstall.
+minesweeper_linux_dist.zip creation script, and associated install scripts in Packaging/LinuxInstall.

 The application binary runs the .jar in this file using the associated Java Runtime Environment.